TricycleRaptor/CaptureTheFlag-Redux/README.md

 5.)
 A class menu for player loadouts, in order to eliminate the need for Weapon STAR.
 [COMPLETE]

 6.)
 An ordnance menu so vehicles and other useful entities like ammo may be spawned mid-match.
-[IN PROGRESS]
+[COMPLETE]

 7.)
 A money system for purchasing entities from said ordnance menu.
 [COMPLETE]